TimmaLabs/NetsExample/docs/deployment-checklist.md

 If the customer consists of multiple proprietorships, Nets will need to enable a so-called **multi-banking support** on the payment terminal.
 Contact Nets about this and they'll provide us the respective IDs (`OperID`) for identifying each sole proprietorship. **Forward this information to the dev team!**

+### Does the customer want reconciliation ("päivänpäätös") to be done automatically?

+If so, inform Nets about this / mention this in the payment terminal order form.

 ### What extra equipment & materials does the customer need?

 * Receipt rolls (Nets ships only 2 along with the original packaging)